Panchesco/merrweb-esbd/README.md

 Add the shortcode ```[merrweb-spanish-english]``` to a page or post where you would like the dictionary.

 Visitors to the post or page will see an input field to enter a word or phrase.
 When the user clicks the submit button, the input is passed to the Merriam-Webster API and a list of Spanish and English definitions are displayed.
-If no results are found, a list of suggestions is displayed.
+If no results are found, a list of clickable suggestions is displayed.

-## Styling Results
+## Styling

-Results and suggestions render as unordered lists that should pick up whatever styling is in place in your theme.
-You can style them by making use of some CSS selectors.
+Results and suggestions render as unordered lists that should pick up your active theme's styles.
+You can further style them in your CSS with some selectors.

 * All shortcode contents are wrapped in a div with an id of merrweb-esbd-wrapper and a class of merrweb-esbd.

 ### Results

 * Results are wrapped in a div with class of ```show```.
-Each result is an unordered list with 3 items: The language of the result; the "Functional Label" of the result, such as noun, verb, adjective; a nested list of one or more translated short definitions.
+Each result is an unordered list with 3 items: The language label of the result; the functional label of the result (noun, verb, adjective, etc.); and a nested list of one or more translated short definitions.

 #### Example